RX Safety Glasses

 Outdoor Overexposure and Other Risk Factors

-Everyone spending their time outdoors are at risk of developing eye problems due to UV radiation from sunlight.
-The risks change from day to day because they depend on a number of factors including:
+Everyone spending their time outdoors is at risk of developing eye problems due to UV radiation from sunlight.
+The risks change from day to day because they depend on several factors including:

-Altitude: The risk of overexposure to UV rays intensifies as you climb higher.
-The mountainous areas, although are far away from the equator but still pose a greater threat because of their altitude.
+- Altitude: The risk of overexposure to UV rays intensifies as you climb higher.
+The mountainous areas, although far away from the equator still pose a greater threat because of their altitude.

 Kids Need Protection from UV Rays More than Adults

 Children’s eyes are more susceptible to being damaged by UV rays on the retina.
-It is due to the fact that their eyes are clearer than an adult’s, thus the rays can penetrate more freely.
-Make sure you provide your children with good quality sunglasses.
+It is because their eyes are clearer than an adult’s, thus the rays can penetrate more freely.
+Make sure you provide your children with good-quality sunglasses.
 Do not go for the cheap ones that are easily available in a toy shop.
 They are appealing to a child in terms of shape and colors.
 But measuring their performance would make you hate them because of their low-quality lenses that are good for nothing.
-The cheap material can also disturb the child’s vision and also, those lenses are never coated by UV repellent.
+The cheap material can also disturb the child’s vision and those lenses are never coated by UV repellent.

 Use RX Safety Glasses as Sunglasses to Protect Your Eyes from HEV and UV Rays

-Always wear good quality lenses and frames.
-The basic version of any cheap or expensive lens does not have UV protection coating.
-No matter how costly it may be, but it never comes as a pre requisite and you have to order it separately.
-Hence, the sunglasses you purchase form a fashion store may look perfect and beautiful, but they do not have the power to block UV rays.
+Always wear good-quality lenses and fossil frames.
+The basic version of any cheap or expensive lens does not have a UV protection coating.
+No matter how costly it may be, it never comes as a pre-requisite and you have to order it separately.
+Hence, the sunglasses you purchase from a fashion store may look perfect and beautiful, but they do not have the power to block UV rays.
 We recommend you purchase the sunglasses you need to form an optician and always inquire if they are properly coated.
 If not, you can ask him to send it to the lab to get treated, or you can alternatively choose another frame that is already coated.

 During winter, we mostly ignore the use of sunglasses because we don’t see the sunlight around us as in the case of summer.
-But as mentioned above, clouds do not act as a shield against UV rays and they reach the earth’s without hindrance just like in summer.
-Only we assume we aren’t exposed to it which is totally wrong.
-Summer, winter, spring or fall, in any weather you should not ignore the use of RX Safety Glasses because you have to keep your eyes safe from dirt, flying particles and especially glare from nearby windows, passing cars and all other sorts of things that can hurt your vision.
+But as mentioned above, clouds do not act as a shield against UV rays and they reach the earth without hindrance just like in summer.
+Only we assume we aren’t exposed to it which is wrong.
+Summer, winter, spring, or fall, in any weather you should not ignore the use of RX Safety Glasses because you have to keep your eyes safe from dirt, flying particles, and especially glare from nearby windows, passing cars, and all other sorts of things that can hurt your vision.
 Thus wearing it during winter will still provide you protection so that you roam freely around dangerous places.

 Choose Your Eyewear According to Your Lifestyle

 Just like clothes, glasses also must be chosen according to your requirements.
-Certainly, the lifestyle of an office worker and a construction worker do not match.
+Certainly, the lifestyle of an office worker and a construction worker does not match.
 Hence, their clothes and their eyewear cannot be the same.
-When you work in an office in front of a computer, you can do well without suiting up in heavy protective clothing.
-Whereas, a person who is working on a construction site with heavy machinery busily working all around him, he needs to be suited from head to toe in thick protective clothing.
+When you work in an office in front of a computer, you can do well without sitting up in heavy protective clothing.
+Whereas, a person who is working on a construction site with heavy machinery busily working all around him needs to be suited from head to toe in thick protective clothing.
 A construction worker is more likely to face physical damage during work rather than the one sitting inside a safely confined office.

-Nevertheless, both people face threat to their vision because as the sun emits HEV rays, so does a computer screen.
+Nevertheless, both people face threats to their vision because as the sun emits HEV rays, so does a computer screen.
 But, the number of rays emitted by the mighty sun and a small screen cannot be the same.
-The eyes, however, aren’t designed to block the rays, thus, it is important for both of them to wear RX Safety Glasses.
+The eyes, however, aren’t designed to block the rays, thus, both of them need to wear RX Safety Glasses.
 The frame designs can be different as a person who faces flying debris around needs to wear a wraparound frame to cover the eyes completely.
 However, the computer operator can wear a frame that is more suited for indoor use, much like a dress eyewear frame.

 Sports Frames for Athletes Must Provide Proper Safety

 Most games are played and trained for out in the field under the sun.
 Athletes are required to practice for long hours thus, they are exposed to the sun’s radiation for a long time.
 But considering their lifestyle, they can’t wear regular glasses like that of an office worker.
 Wearing RX Safety Glasses like a builder also won’t do because they don’t need the extra thickness and weight.
-Hence, they need the sports glasses that still has the ability to cover maximum skin around the eyes.
-The lenses, however, can be changed for possessing anti UV and HEV coat.
-And, if the player needs vision correction, the prescription lenses can be ordered.
+Hence, they need sports glasses that still can cover maximum skin around the eyes.
+The lenses, however, can be changed to possess anti-UV and HEV coats.
+And, if the player needs vision correction, prescription lenses can be ordered.